zenia369/IntTransactions-app/readme.md

 #IntTransactions app

-This application use mongoDB for Data and Heroku for nodeJS server.
-Also this project is PWA.
+This application use mongoDB for Data and Heroku for nodeJS server.Also this project is PWA.

 Link: https://int-transactions.herokuapp.com/

 ##For start if you download this in your PC.